 In the summer of 1966 the Anchorage Westward hotel became the scene of something you'd only seen before on the news, or in one of the Beatles movies.

-An excited crowd of Anchorage teens, hoping to catch a glimpse of the Beatles, gathered around the downtown hotel after word got out that the Fab Four had landed at Anchorage International Airport and were staying at the Westward Hotel on their way to Japan.
+An excited crowd of Anchorage teens, hoping to catch a glimpse of the Beatles, gathered around the downtown hotel.
+The teens had learned that the Fab Four had landed at Anchorage International Airport on their way to Japan and were staying at the Westward Hotel.

-And one lucky, fast thinking Anchorage teenager named Mary was about to have a once-in-a-lifetime experience that she would never forget.
+And one lucky, fast-thinking Anchorage teenager named Mary (of Anchorage Memories) was about to have a once-in-a-lifetime experience that she would never forget.

 “Then the hotel manager came out and told the crowd to walk over to the